 Also, when ordering online, make sure you’re ordering the actual Superfeet Green insoles, and not a knockoff.
 Several reviewers were disappointed after being duped.
 Just make sure you’re careful about your order, so you get the product that helps you best.

 - Thicker than most insoles, so you need to make sure your shoe will accomodate

 2. Sole Active

-Sole Active Footbeds are full-length, semi-rigid orthotic arch insoles with a number of varieties, several of which are made to support fallen arches.
-While custom arch supports can be incredibly expensive, Sole Active made their insoles to be customized at home for an affordable price.
+Sole Active Footbeds are full-length, semi-rigid orthotic arch insoles that come in a number of varieties, several of which are made to support fallen arches.
+While custom arch supports can be incredibly expensive, Sole Active makes their insoles to be customized at home for an affordable price.

 These insoles feature a deep heel cup and Softec cushioning.
-They’ve covered the base with your choice of three thickness levels and a moisture-wicking Plygeine Odor Control layer for dry comfort for the life of the insoles.
+They’ve covered their bases with a choice of three thickness levels and a moisture-wicking Plygeine Odor Control layer for dry comfort that lasts the life of the insoles.

-Reviews were almost all excellent.
-A few people had issues with the arch support being too high and were uncomfortable.
+Reviews are almost all excellent.
+A few people had issues with the arch support being too high and and subsequently uncomfortable.
 Others said they had to get used to the height of the arch supports but once they did, they noticed a decrease in their knee, hip, or back pain.